-Applications will go through a multi-stage review process.
-Stage 1 is a qualification review utilizing specific criteria to determine if the application meets the minimum submission requires to continue forward.
-Stage 2 is a review and scoring process by citizen reviewers and staff.
-Stage 3 is determining funding awards.
+Applications will go through a multi-stage review process:

+- Stage 1 is a risk assessment utilizing specific criteria to determine if the applicant and proposed projects are eligible and the agency has the required organizational and fiscal capacity. - Stage 2 is a review and scoring process by citizen reviewers and staff. - Stage 3 includes interviews, determination of funding awards by the citizen review committee, and final approval by the Board of County Commissioners.

 The review process for each stage is detailed below.

-Stage 1: Qualification Review
+Stage 1: Risk Assessment

-Applications are reviewed for potential disqualification using the following process:
+Applications are reviewed for potential disqualification at the first stage using the following criteria:

-- 1. Applications are reviewed for completeness, soundness, and eligibility against the following criteria.
-Applications meeting one or more will be disqualified.
-At least two different staff members must agree that an application should be disqualified. - a.
-Amount requested is not consistent among narrative questions, Sources of Financing form, Budget form, and/or Applicant Information. - b.
-Missing or blank attachments or forms or using old versions of forms; - c.
-Project or applicant organization is not eligible for any of the funding sources; - d.
-Project does not meet a priority identified in the Kitsap County and City of Bremerton Consolidated Plan 2016 - 2020 (for CDBG and HOME funds) or does not fall under a strategy identified in the Kitsap Homeless Housing Plan: 2016 Update or is not an existing program (for HHGP and AHGP funds) - e.
-Does not meet a required match (CDBG/HOME Capital applications only, does not apply to homeownership housing programs); or - f.
-Wrong application type is submitted for project. - 2.
+- 1. Applications are reviewed for the following: - a.
+Applicant organization and proposed program or project is eligible for at least one source of funds (CDBG, HOME, HHGP, AHGP or CHG). - b.
+Applicant has the organizational and management capacity to carry out the proposed project; - c.
+Applicant has sufficient financial capacity; - d.
+Project meets a priority or strategy identified in: - The Kitsap County and City of Bremerton Consolidated Plan 2016 2020 (for CDBG and HOME funds) or, - The Kitsap Homeless Housing Plan (for HHGP funds) or, - The Affordable Housing Grant Program. - e.
+Applicant can demonstrate a positive history of performance with prior grant funds. - 2.
 Applicants will be notified of the results of the Stage 1 Review via email, either: - a.
-Application is moving to Stage 2 and the applicant will be contacted to schedule an interview; or - b.
-Application is disqualified and the basis for disqualification is provided.
+Application is moving to Stage 2 and the applicant can fill out part 2 of the online application, or - b.
+Applicant is disqualified and the basis for disqualification is provided.